reefland/ansible-k3s-argocd-renovate/docs/containerd-settings.md

 ## Important Notes

+* Containerd package is provided by Ubuntu repository and version applied will be decided by your package manager.
 * Ubuntu's `zsys` system snapshot creator does _not_ play nicely with containerd.
 A dataset outside of its reach is created.

 ## Review `defaults/main.yml` for Containerd Settings